Luis Lobo (footballer)

-Luis Roberto Lobo Dubón (born 26 December 1987 in La Lima, Honduras) is a Honduran footballer who currently as a forward or midfielder for the Liga Nacional de Honduras club Parrillas One.
+Luis Roberto Lobo Dubón (born 26 December 1987) is a Honduran footballer who currently as a forward or midfielder for the Liga Nacional de Honduras club Parrillas One.

 Club career

 Lobo started his career at Real España.
 He became well-known thanks to his performance with the team on the 2010–11 Apertura, becoming an important player for winning the title.

 In 2013, he was transferred to Parrillas One.

 International career

 Luis Lobo made his senior debut against El Salvador on 18 January 2013.